-- If the pattern of your work hours is predictable you are entitled to four weeks' annual leave. - If your pattern of work hours is unpredictable you may agree to be paid annual holiday pay with your pay.
+- > If the pattern of your work hours is predictable you are entitled to four weeks' annual leave. - If your pattern of work hours is unpredictable you may agree to be paid annual holiday pay with your pay.
 This is called 'pay as you go' for fixed term or changing work patterns.

-To find out more about different types of employee visit: employment.govt.nz/types-of-employee
+Visit: employment.govt.nz/types-of-employee